Vulksgren/Vulksgren/README.md

-- 👋 Hi, I’m @Vulksgren
+- Sup nerd, name is Vulks.
-- Networking, Coding, and Vidya Gaymes
+- Into Networking, low-level Coding, and Vidya Gaymes
 - Working on my +Linux, CCNA, and A+ certification.
 Will soon get back into Python.
 - Vulks@vivaldi.net